gnosia93/eliminate-db-hotblock/readme.md

 So far, we've seen how to eliminate hot blocks from a database using Amazon Elasticache for redis.
 In addition to removing hot block contention from the database, as we saw earlier, there are other performance improvements in this architecture.
 I hope this architecture pattern help your business in the future.

 ## Addtional Contents (Planned) ##

-- develop material in HA cases, how it works and how much time takes for completion of HA
+- develop material in HA cases, how it works and how much time takes for completion of HA.

 - deep dive to spring boot implementaion for transaction processing between redis and rdbms.

-- pricing comparison (Well Architected view)
+- cost comparison.

 - Consistency testing in the case of various Incident cases.